Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 We recommend that you set the level to WARN for software.amazon.awssdk for any production deployments to catch any important messages from the SDK's client libraries while limiting the output quantity.

-If SLF4J can't find a supported logger on the class path (no SLF4J binding), SLF4J will default to a no operation implementation.
+If SLF4J can't find a supported logger on the class path (no SLF4J binding), then it defaults to a no operation implementation.
 This implementation results in logging messages to System.err explaining that SLF4J could not find a logger implementation on the classpath.
-To prevent this situation, you need to add a logger implementation.
+To prevent this situation, you must add a logger implementation.
 To do this, you can add a dependency in your Apache Maven pom.xml on artifacts, such as org.slf4j.slf4j-simple or org.apache.logging.log4j.log4j-slf4j2-imp.

-The documentation for Amazon SDK for Java 2.x explains how to configure the logging in the SDK including adding logging dependencies to your application configuration.
-For information, see Logging with the SDK for Java 2.x.
+For information about how to configure the logging in the SDK, including adding logging dependencies to your application configuration, see Logging with the SDK for Java 2.x in the Amazon SDK for Java Developer Guide.

-The following configuration in the Log4j2.xml file shows how to adjust the logging behavior if you’re using the Apache Log4j 2 logger.
+The following configuration in the Log4j2.xml file shows how to adjust the logging behavior if you use the Apache Log4j 2 logger.
 This configuration sets the root logger level to WARN.
-This log level will be inherited by all loggers in the hierarchy including the software.amazon.awssdk logger.
+All loggers in the hierarchy inherit this log level, including the software.amazon.awssdk logger.

-By default, the output will go to System.out.
+By default, the output goes to System.out.
 In the following example, we still override the default output Log4j appender to apply a tailored Log4j PatternLayout.

-The following configuration will log messages at the ERROR and WARN levels to the console for all logger hierarchies.
+The following configuration logs messages to the console at the ERROR and WARN levels for all logger hierarchies.

 <Configuration status="WARN"> <Appenders> <Console name="ConsoleAppender" target="SYSTEM_OUT"> <PatternLayout pattern="%d{YYYY-MM-dd HH:mm:ss} [%t] %-5p %c:%L - %m%n" /> </Console> </Appenders> <Loggers> <Root level="WARN"> <AppenderRef ref="ConsoleAppender"/> </Root> </Loggers> </Configuration>